liu-shuhui/ProTICS/README.md

-# ProTICS Analysis of prognostic association between immune cell types and cancer subtypes
+# ProTICS reveals prognostic impact of immune cell types in different molecular subtypes

 ProTICS is a pipeline consisted of three parts and the three parts have their respective goals.
 The implementation of the latter parts depends on the results of the previous parts.